 Calling elected officials is a quick and easy way to communicate your position on a bill or issue.
-There are several different sources that you can use to find the phone number for elected officials.
-Each of the websites below inlcude a complete directory, including email and phone contact information.
+There are several different sources that you can use to find the phone numbers for elected officials.

 The OEC is always happy to provide you with contact information for elected officials.
 Contact us at (614) 487-7506 or OEC@theOEC.org.

-A staff member, not the lawmakers him/herself will most likely answer the phone.
-Before you begin to discuss your topic or issue, it is important to be sure that you are talking to the appropriate person.
-If you are calling about a specific issue, ask to be connected with the staff member that handles that issue.
-If you are calling to request a meeting, ask to speak to the office scheduler.
+Identify your issue area.
+A staff member, not the lawmakers themselves, will most likely answer the phone.
+Before you begin to discuss your topic or issue, it is important to verify that you are speaking with the staff member who handles that issue or who can convey your message to the elected official.

-Once the phone is answered, ask to speak to the aide who handles the issue you wish to discuss.
-When the appropriate person answers, tell him/her who you are and why you are calling.
+Be specific.
+Once the phone is answered, or when leaving a voicemail, state who you are and why you are calling.
 If you’re calling to support or oppose legislation, it’s very helpful (though not absolutely essential) to also state some reasons behind your position.

 Remember, you don’t have to be an expert.
 You can express concern or support for an issue and not be an expert.
 It is okay to say that you don’t have all of the details.
 You can share your story and encourage the official to put people’s health and the environment above polluters.